mapbox/mapbox-gl-draw/API.md

 - `keybindings`, boolean (default `true`): Whether or not to enable keyboard interactions for drawing.
 - `touchEnabled`, boolean (default `true`): Whether or not to enable touch interactions for drawing.
 - `boxSelect`, boolean (default `true`): Whether or not to enable box selection of features with `shift`+`click`+drag.
 If `false`, `shift`+`click`+drag zooms into an area.
-- `clickBuffer`, number (default: `2`): On click, select features or vertices beyond the coordinates of the click by the `clickBuffer` value in all directions.
+- `clickBuffer`, number (default: `2`): Number of pixels around any feature or vertex (in every direction) that will respond to a click.
-- `touchBuffer`, number (default: `25`): On touch, select features or vertices beyond the coordinates of the click by the `touchBuffer` value in all directions.
+- `touchBuffer`, number (default: `25`): Number of pixels around any feature of vertex (in every directoin) that will respond to a touch.
 - `controls`, Object: Hide or show individual controls.
 Each property's name is a control, and value is a boolean indicating whether the control is on or off.
 Available control names are `point`, `line_string`, `polygon`, `trash`, `combine_features` and `uncombine_features`.
 By default, all controls are on.
 To change that default, use `displayControlsDefault`.
 - `displayControlsDefault`, boolean (default: `true`): The default value for `controls`.
 For example, if you would like all controls to be *off* by default, and specify a whitelist with `controls`, use `displayControlsDefault: false`.
 - `styles`, Array<Object>: An array of map style objects.
 By default, Draw provides a map style for you.
 To learn about overriding styles, see the [Styling Draw](#styling-draw) section below.